 On March 11, 2020, the World Health Organization declared the COVID-19 outbreak a global pandemic.
 COVID-19 has had a significant adverse impact on trade and on local, national and global economies.
-Provincial governments across Canada enacted emergency measures, commencing in the second half of March 2020, to combat the spread of COVID-19, including the implementation of travel restrictions, self-imposed quarantine periods, temporary closures or restrictions of non-essential businesses, limitations on public gatherings, and social distancing guidelines, many of which continue in effect as of today.
-As a result of these measures, a number of the REIT's tenants' automotive dealership businesses either temporarily closed or operated on a limited basis.
-Further, heightened public concerns regarding COVID-19 resulted in delayed automotive purchasing or servicing decisions by consumers, which significantly impacted automotive dealership operators (including those that were permitted to remain open, or partially open, in line with their respective provincial government guidelines).
-By the end of May 2020, all of the REIT's tenants were fully open for business.
-However, partial closures were reinstated for automotive dealerships in some parts of Canada in November 2020 and continue to the date hereof.
+Provincial governments across Canada enacted emergency measures, commencing in the second half of March 2020, to combat the spread of COVID-19, including the implementation of travel restrictions, self-imposed quarantine periods, temporary closures or restrictions of non-essential businesses, limitations on public gatherings, and social distancing guidelines.
+By the end of July 2021, all of the REIT's tenants were fully open for business despite capacity measures set across Canada.
+As of the date of this AIF, most of the COVID-19 restrictions previously imposed by the provincial governments have been eased.
+However, the impact of the COVID-19 pandemic is highly dependent on ongoing and future developments, which include, among other things, the actions required to contain or manage COVID-19's impact.